 Mitral regurgitation Mitral Regurgitation Mitral regurgitation (MR) is incompetency of the mitral valve causing flow from the left ventricle (LV) into the left atrium during ventricular systole.
 MR can be primary (common causes are... read more : Insufficiency of the mitral valve causing flow of blood from the left ventricle (LV) into the left atrium during ventricular systole.

 Mitral stenosis Mitral Stenosis Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
-The (almost) invariable cause is rheumatic fever.
-Common complications... read more : Narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle
+The usual cause is rheumatic fever.
+Common complications are pulmonary... read more : Narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle

 Mitral valve prolapse Mitral Valve Prolapse (MVP) Mitral valve prolapse (MVP) is a billowing of mitral valve leaflets into the left atrium during systole.
 The most common cause is idiopathic myxomatous degeneration.
 MVP is usually benign, but... read more : Billowing of mitral valve leaflets into the left atrium during systole